till2/till2.github.io/_posts/2022-12-13-actorcritic.md

 As already mentioned, the actor is responsible for learning a policy $\pi(a\|s)$, which is a function that determines the next action to take in a given state.
 The critic, on the other hand, is responsible for learning a value function $V(s)$ or $Q(s,a)$, which estimates the future rewards that can be obtained by following the policy.
 The actor and critic work together to improve the policy and value function over time, with the goal of maximizing the overall rewards obtained by the system.

 <em>Note, that it is common to use a shared neural network body.
 This is practical for learning features only once and not individually for both networks.
-The last layer of the body network connected to both the `policy head` and the `value head`), representing the actor and critic respectively, as follows:</em>
+The last layer of the body network connected to both the `policy head` and the `value head`), producing the outputs for actor and critic, respectively.</em>

 ### Actor Critic Algorithm